Following the horror of the First World War, the leading countries of the world wanted to find a way to avoid another global conflict.

 The Second Italo-Ethiopian War

 When Italy invaded the African country of Ethiopia in 1935, the League of Nations was called upon to punish Italy.
-However, despite attempted sanctions, it had no impact on the war and Italy continued its invasion until 1937.
+However, despite attempted sanctions, it had no impact on the war and Italy left the League in 1937.

 The Japanese invasion of Manchuria

-When Japan invaded the region of Manchuria, and later attacked China, the League was called upon to punish Japan.
-However, despite more attempted sanctions, Japan simply chose to leave the League and continue with its war.
+When Japan invaded the region of Manchuria in 1931, and later attacked China, the League was called upon to punish Japan.
+However, despite more attempted sanctions, Japan simply chose to leave the League in 1933 and continue with its war.
 As reports came to light about the atrocities committed by Japan against civilians, there was nothing the League could do to stop them, as it had no army to call upon.

-Ultimately, people supported the idea of the League of Nations: an organisation designed to help avoid global conflict.
+However, people continued to support the idea of the League of Nations: an organisation designed to help avoid global conflict.

 However, the fact that the League had no way of realistically stopping nations from starting wars undermined its effectiveness.

 The overall concept, though, would survive.
-At the end of World War Two, a new group was founded, called the United Nations, which would be far more effective in this role.
+At the end of World War Two, a new group was founded in 1946, called the United Nations, which would be far more effective in this role.